adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 ---

-# Resource voting systems are much better...

-##### can put more votes on things you care more about
+you can put more votes on things you care more about

 ![](/drawing-4-resource-voting.png)

 ---

-## Quadratic Voting
+# force a certain kind of strategic honesty

+if you want to support something more, you have to support something else less

+still strategy, but related to how "cheap" it is to cast important votes

+this is good! resource voting systems tend to incentivize revealing more "rare" preference information vote for candidates or situations where everyone else is less confident

+---

+# quadratic voting

-##### Provably optimal!
+Provably optimal!

-it might be a good idea to blend it with other methods: "Quadratic Approval Voting"

 | **voting credits spent** | **√** | **actual vote cast** |
 |----------------------|---|------------------|